nicodalessandro11/uoc-prog-datasci/README.md

-# prog_datasci_1
+## prog_datasci_1

+### Bachelor Degree in Applied Data Science Degree - Programacion para Data Science

-This is the repository for the UOC subject
+This is a repository with the `resources` and `resolution of activities` I have done for the subject at university.